COVID-19 outbreak at employment department slows operations

 Officials at the state agency said many of the office’s 600 employees will soon work from home.

-Gerstenfeld said health authorities have not advised the office to close, but Gov. Kate Brown’s COVID-19 safety orders require employers to allow work-from-home options when possible.
+Health authorities have not advised the office to close, Gerstenfeld said.
+But Gov. Kate Brown’s COVID-19 safety orders require employers to allow work-from-home options when possible.

-Gerstenfeld the department has made significant progress in enabling remote work and safety protocols.
-He expects hundreds of Wilsonville employees to work from home in the future, however some can’t because they lack adequate internet service.
+The department has made significant progress in enabling remote work and establishing safety protocols, Gerstenfeld said.
+He said he expects hundreds of Wilsonville employees to work from home in the future, but some can’t because they lack adequate internet service.

 As part of Brown’s proposed budget and policy agenda announced Tuesday, she wants $146 million to replace the employment department’s computer systems and implement a new paid family and medical leave program.